pouryany/HuangLabAssessment/readme.md

 Data and library import
 -----------------------

-Here, I run an exploratory analysis to see what can be inferred from the data.
+Here, I will run an exploratory analysis to see what can be inferred from the data.
 For this, I will be using the processed data as it was explained before.
 Some more details can be found in the preprocessing code provided in the file `PreliminaryInsepction.R`.

 ``` r
 rm(list = ls())